 - Tap Enable Restrictions

 - When you do this, you'll be asked to Set a Passcode.
 The Passcode is a password that locks certain functions of the iOS device.
-Use a passcode you'll be sure to remember, but don't share it with people you don't want making in-app purchases.
-If they know your passcode, they can enable in-app purchases even if you don't want them to.
+Use a passcode you'll be sure to remember, but don't share it with people you don't want making purchases.
+If they know your passcode, they can re-enable in-app purchases even if you don't want them to.
 Enter the passcode twice to set it.

 - Once the passcode is set, scroll down to the Allowed Content section.
 Slide the In-App Purchases slider to Off (in iOS 6) or to the left so that it's white (iOS 7).
-This will prevent anyone who doesn't know your passcode from making in-app purchases.
+This will prevent anyone who doesn't know your passcode from making purchases.

 To learn more about what else the Restrictions function can control, read these articles: